kimfaint/replicon-cli/README.md

 # replicon-cli
-A simple command-line interface for replicon.com
+A simple command-line interface and API wrapper for filling in replicon.com timesheets.